Kastobi/ci_ms3_shiftex/README.md

 #### Meta

+- Login, Logout and Register page allow users to log-in, -out and register.

+- Control on the main user page allow users to filter on
+    - just the users shifts
+    - the available swaps on his rotation plan
+    - both of them
+    - just on upcoming shifts / swaps
+    - all shifts in plan

+- Colored, color- and text-changing buttons give users instant feedback on their actions.

+- The page doesn't need reloads
+    - Exceptions:
+        - To include confirms, in this case reload is triggered by the confirmation
+        - To include swap requests posted, while the user has been actively logged in.

+- If not processed by another instance, every swap-action can be undone
+    - Exceptions:
+        - A swap request can be revoked, even if there are offers (a user can decide to not swap, after all).
+This cannot be undone
+        - A confirmed swap (accepted & confirmed), cannot be undone.

+- A user can contact the developer on different ways.

+- The Layout is responsive and usable on mobile and desktop devices.

 ### Features left to Implement
 - Filters for duration of shifts, if different types of shift are on the plan.